truenas/middleware/docs/userguide/index.rst

  sockstat -4p 21

 If there is nothing listening on port 21, proftpd isn't running.
 To see the error message that occurs when FreeNAS® tries to start the FTP service, go to
-System → Settings → Advanced, check the box “Show console messages in the footer” and click Save.
+System → Settings → Advanced, check the box "Show console messages in the footer" and click "Save".
 Next, go to Services → Control Services and switch the FTP service off then back on in the GUI.
 Watch the console messages at the bottom of the browser for errors.

-If the error refers to DNS, either create an entry in your local DNS server with the FreeNAS® system's hostname and IP address or add an entry for the IP address of the FreeNAS® system in the “Host name database” field of Network → Global Configuration.
+If the error refers to DNS, either create an entry in your local DNS server with the FreeNAS® system's hostname and IP address or add an entry for the IP address of the FreeNAS® system in the "Host name database" field of Network → Global Configuration.

 iSCSI
 -----